Glenrothan

-Glenrothan is a 2025 British drama film directed by Brian Cox in his feature directorial debut.
+Glenrothan is a 2025 British comedy-drama film directed by Brian Cox in his feature directorial debut.
 Described as a "love letter to Scotland", it stars Cox and Alan Cumming.

-The film premiered at the 50th Toronto International Film Festival on 11 September 2025.
+Glenrothan premiered at the 50th Toronto International Film Festival on 11 September 2025, and was released in the United Kingdom by Lionsgate on 17 April 2026.

 Premise

-After 35 years abroad, Donal returns to Scotland to make amends with his brother, Sandy.
+After 40 years abroad, Donal returns to Scotland to make amends with his brother, Sandy.